Virginia Tech® home

 Peer advising is open to honors students from their first to final semesters, as well as to current Virginia Tech students considering applying to Honors.

 The HPAC operates during select business hours in the fall and spring semesters.
-See the appointment scheduler for more details.
+Proceed to book an appointment for more details.

 You can’t go wrong choosing a peer advisor—all of our peer advisors have received the same training and are all happy to answer your questions.
 If you would like to meet with a peer advisor about something specific—for example, scholarships, study abroad, or honors housing—you could take a look at their bios to learn more about their background, interests, and experience.
 At future appointments, you are welcome to work with the same peer advisor or meet someone new.